TIOJ-INFOR-Online-Judge/tioj-judge/README.md

 }
 ```

-Remember to `-I /usr/local/include` (or the destination assigned during installation) and link `-ltioj -lpthread` when compiling.
+Remember to add the header search directory `-I/usr/local/include` (or the destination assigned during installation) and link `-ltioj -lpthread` when compiling.